Commissioner Kitty Jung

-Vice-Chair Kitty Jung was appointed to the Washoe County Commission on August 29, 2007 by Governor Gibbons.
-Following her appointment, Jung has been re-elected twice by her constituents, and was selected as Vice-Chair in 2015.
-She represents District 3 which includes downtown Reno, West Sparks, Panther Valley, Golden Valley, the south end of Sun Valley and Raleigh Heights.
+Chair Kitty Jung, appointed to the Washoe County Commission on August 29, 2007 by Governor Jim Gibbons, has been re-elected twice by her constituents.
+She represents District 3 which includes downtown Reno, West Sparks, and Sun Valley.

 Jung earned her Master’s degree in psychology from Humboldt State University and has extensive community service and public relations experience.
-She arrived in the Truckee Meadows to serve as a lecturer in the Liberal Arts and Public Service Department for Truckee Meadows Community College where she earned a nomination for Teacher of the Year both years of her employ.
-She was also the business and community liaison for Sierra Nevada Job Corps, and most recently, served as a community liaison for the City of Reno.
+She arrived in the Truckee Meadows to serve as a lecturer in the Liberal Arts and Public Service Department for Truckee Meadows Community College where she earned a nomination for Teacher of the Year both years of her employment.
+She was the Business and Community Liaison for Sierra Nevada Job Corps and served as a Community Liaison for the City of Reno’s elected officials.

-As a Washoe County Commissioner, Jung considers public safety to be her number one priority.
-She is committed to ensuring that law enforcement and other public safety agencies have access to the resources they need to serve and protect our community.
-She also believes that responsible and sustainable development (economic, social, and environmental sustainability) is crucial in order to maintain and improve our quality of life here in Washoe County.
+She believes that responsible and sustainable development (economic, social, and environmental sustainability) is crucial in order to maintain and improve our quality of life here in Washoe County.

-Jung lives in Old Northwest Reno with her husband Scott and her "children" rescue animals Leila (dog), Neo, Trinity and Mimi (cats).
+Jung lives in Old Northwest Reno with her husband Scott and her rescue animals: Leila, Rocky (dogs), Neo, Trinity and Mimi (cats).
 They also have koi named Bruce, Israel and Ethereal.

 - Community Assistance Center Transitional Governing Board